vanphan24/boundary-terraform-host-discovery/README.md

 # boundary-terraform-target-discovery-aws
-This repo will use Terraform to auto-discover RDS database instances and Elastic Kubernetes Service (EKS) clusters in AWS and automatically add them to Boundary's host catalog
+This repo will use Terraform to auto-discover AWS and Azure resources and automatically add them your existing Boundar cluster's host catalog.
+Resources include:
+- AWS RDS database instances.
+(RDS instances that are tagged will be discovered)
+- Elastic Kubernetes Service (EKS) clusters.
+- Azure postgres database servers.
+- Azure mysql database servers.
+- Azure AKS clusters.

+You can add your additional resources to be discovered using the same data source from the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) and the [Azapi provider](https://registry.terraform.io/providers/Azure/azapi/latest/docs/data-sources/resource_list).

 # Pre-reqs

 This repo assumes you have:
 1. An existing Boundary cluster deployed.
-2. Access and permissions to view AWS resouces, like RDS and AKS.
+2. Access and permissions to view AWS and Azure resouces, like RDS, EKS, AKS, etc.
 3. [Terraform installed](https://developer.hashicorp.com/terraform/install) locally on your machine.
 Terraform Cloud (HCP Terraform) is optional.

-# Instructions:
+# Instructions for AWS resources:

 1. Go to your AWS RDS instances and add a tag to any RDS instance you wish to be discovered by Boundary.
    The tag name should be `boundary` and the value should be `true`